pmarmaroli/gccphat/README.md

 Output:
 ----

-- If `outputToConsole` is set to `true`, the program will print the time delays between channels in milliseconds directly to the console.
+- If `outputMode` is set to `console`, the program will print the time delays between channels in milliseconds directly to the console.
-- If `outputToConsole` is set to `false`, the program will output a CSV file with the time delays between channels in milliseconds versus time in seconds.
+- If `outputMode` is set to `csv`, the program will output a CSV file with the time delays between channels in milliseconds versus time in seconds.
 The file will be saved in the same directory as the input audio file.

 Sign convention
 ---